AmanChauhan29/w3villa-task/README.md

 - `npm run dev-server`: Starts only backend
 - `npm run dev-client`: Starts only frontend
 - `npm run install-all`: Installs all dependencies and dev-dependencies required at root, at frontend and at backend.

-Inside frontend folder:

-- `npm start`: Starts frontend in development mode
-- `npm run build`: Builds the frontend for production to the build folder
-- `npm test`: Launches the test runner in the interactive watch mode
-- `npm run eject`: This will remove the single build dependency from the frontend.

-Inside backend folder:

-- `npm run dev`: Starts backend using nodemon.
-- `npm start`: Starts backend without nodemon.